PART ONE OF THE SERIES

 Here’s the answer to those thoughts.
 You plan it out simply so that you do not take the focus off of what the child needs.
 Don’t mistakenly put the focus onto yourself and your wish to be an easy going mother or teacher who doesn’t bother to plan.
 If you throw EVERY cabinet and drawer containing art tools or materials that you’ve got in the house open to eager little hands, with no goal in mind, you might be sorry.
 You’ll probably have to clean up a room that looks like a tornado went through and that’s never fun.

 If you opt to use good planning and structure instead, you’ll be happier and more relaxed.
 Because of this, your child will be also.
 In doing so, you will teach your child how to FOCUS on and ATTEND to the project at hand.
-Structured focus will unleash creativity and help the child make an easy transition into the experience of it.
+Structured focus will unleash creativity and help the child make an easy transition into, and then out of, the experience of it.

-As a classroom teacher, I had a helpful little thing that I still use daily; a Lesson Plan Book.
+As a classroom teacher, I had a helpful little thing that I still use weekly to keep myself on track; a Lesson Plan Book.
 It was a given that I knew I’d enjoy the company of every single student in the building for one hour, once a week, for at least 36 weeks that year.
 I also knew the exact dates and times they would arrive at my door.
 Since I wanted them to be happy in Art class and enjoy the experience as they learned, It made tremendous sense to plan thoroughly.

 As the kids came into my classroom, I’d quickly look at my planner to refresh my memory.
 I’d instantly know what the project would be.
 In the plan book, after the project description, I also wrote lists of tools and materials they’d need.
 I’d consult my list and quickly grab the items.
-I’d set them on top of the bookshelf that ran down one side of the room below the windows.
+I’d set them on top of the bookshelf that ran down the side of the room that was just below the windows.
 After I explained the project and did a demo, we were all ready to dive in.
-Each work table had a number.
+Each of the 6 work tables had a number.
 I’d call them one at a time so the children could walk along and gather the items they needed.
 It was like a dinner buffet but with art stuff.

-Grab your Kids Arts and Crafts Activity Planner Printable (available for FREE here on Craft Fun for Kids) or a simple calendar.
+Grab your Kids Arts and Crafts Activity Planner Printable (available for FREE here on Flowerdance Studio) or a simple calendar.
 In the space for each day’s art activity, schedule one of the projects.
 If a project will take more time than you’ve allowed, schedule it to continue on the next day.
 After you write the name of the project, make a quick list of the needed tools and supplies.
 You could even take a basket and put the materials inside.
 You’ll be ready to go.

 If you follow those steps, you’ll be calm, happy, and organized.
 You’ll be prepared and able to enjoy the company of your kids.
 You won’t have to frantically dig through the internet AFTER your child has become bored and started acting up.

-In Part Two of Enjoy Craft Time With Kids Without Losing Your Mind, I’ll show you how easy it is to use the Craft Fun for Kids Activity Planner Printable in greater detail.
+In Part Two of Enjoy Craft Time With Kids Without Losing Your Mind, I’ll show you how easy it is to use the Flowerdance Studio Activity Planner Printable in greater detail.

 In Part Three, Make an Art and Craft Kit for Kids, I’ll show you how easy it is to make an Art/Craft Kit for each of your children so they have their own tools at hand.
 Do this and you’ll experience fewer disagreements, fewer arguments and far less squabbling.